sdesena/sdesena/README.md

 To get started, clone any of the repositories and follow the instructions in the README files.
 Most projects require knowledge of Python, JavaScript, SQL, and geospatial concepts.
 For remote sensing projects, familiarity with the Google Earth Engine API is beneficial.
 For database-related projects, a working knowledge of PostGIS and SQL is recommended.

 ### Contributions and Collaboration
 I welcome contributions and collaboration, as this page is always in progress!
-If you have ideas for improvements, new features, or entirely new projects, feel free to fork the repositories and submit pull requests.
-Open issues for bugs, questions, or feature requests, and I’ll be happy to engage with you.
+If you have ideas for improvements, feel free to fork the repositories and submit pull requests.
+Open issues for bugs, questions, or requests, and I’ll be happy to engage with you.
 Feel free to provide feedback or reach out for collaborations via GitHub Issues or by contacting me through my social medias.
   <br><br>
 Thank you for visiting my GitHub profile, follow me to keep updated!
 I hope you find these resources useful and inspiring !
 </p>&nbsp;